micro-os-plus/micro-test-plus-xpack/README.md

 #### Comparing containers

 It is possible to directly compare containers for equality.
-The comparison is done by iterating over the container and comparing each member.
+The comparison is done by iterating and comparing each member.

 ```c++
 expect (eq (std::vector<int>{ 1, 2 }, std::vector<int>{ 1, 2 }),